brandonavant/private-link-poc/README.md

 az account set --subscription <subscription-id>
 ```

-Now, you're ready to proceed the Terraform CLI command below.
+Now, you're ready to proceed to the Terraform CLI commands below.

 ## Deployment

 To deploy the Terraform, you will first need to create an Azure Storage Account to house the Terraform state.
 The
 configuration is as follows:

-> Note: If my infrastructure is still up and running, you may running into naming conflicts for the Postgres instance,
+> Note: If my infrastructure is still up and running, you may running into naming conflicts for the Postgres instance;
 > if so, make sure to change the `pgfs-` to something unique in `postgres.tf`.

 * Resource Group: `rg-pgprivendpt-tfstate`